-Science Daily estimates that 93 million selfies were taken every day during 2014, and it is reasonable to assume that the numbers have only gone up.
+Science Daily estimates that 93 million selfies were taken every day in 2014, and it is reasonable to assume that the numbers have only gone up.

 That’s one side of the story.
-On the other is the little-known fact that selfies are not welcome at all times in all places.
-Certain institutions, societies, and authorities have called attention to the risk that they present—to one’s possible career advancement, health, and even life.
+On the other is the little-known fact that selfies are not welcome at all times in some places.
+Certain institutions, societies and authorities have called attention to the risk that they present—to one’s possible career advancement, health and even life.
 Professionals who do want to get ahead in their careers should take stock of this situation and see where they apply.
 A little bit of safety and security is worth losing a few opportunities of selfie-taking.

 As advised by AOL, do stop taking selfies if you are near a rail track or a railway station in Sri Lanka.
 Disregard this tip and the police will swoop down to arrest you.
 This is not a knee-jerk reaction but a preventive measure to see to it that no more selfie-related deaths happen near these places.
 To date, 28 people have died beside the tracks as they tried taking selfies.
 The most recent involved a 12-year-old boy and his brother in Colombo.